-Defense spending has increased over the past two years as the U.S. military moves to rebuild and retool for competition against other great powers.
-In spring 2018, the Department of Defense submitted the Navy's 2019 shipbuilding plan to Congress, covering government fiscal years 2019 to 2048, which if fully carried out, will represent the largest naval buildup since the Reagan Administration in the 1980s.
+Defense spending has increased over the past six years as the U.S. military moves to rebuild and retool for competition against other great powers.
+In March 2021, the Department of Defense submitted the Navy's 2021 shipbuilding plan to Congress, covering government fiscal years 2022 to 2051, which if fully carried out, would represent the largest naval buildup since the Reagan Administration in the 1980s.

-In September 2019, the Navy's fleet numbered 290 battle force ships-aircraft carriers, submarines, surface combatants, amphibious ships, combat logistics ships, and some support ships.
-The Navy's 2020 shipbuilding plan reflects its 2016 force structure assessment and sets a goal of building and maintaining a fleet of 355 battle force ships.
+In September 2020, the Navy's fleet numbered 290 battle force ships-aircraft carriers, submarines, surface combatants, amphibious ships, combat logistics ships, and some support ships.
+The Navy's 2021 shipbuilding plan reflects its 2016 force structure assessment and sets a goal of building and maintaining a fleet of 355 battle force ships.

 Since WWII, the Navy fleet has protected its warfare vessels with copper-based degaussing systems.
-Our HTS-based degaussing system provides world class mine protection while reducing the weight of the degaussing system by as much as 80%, and reducing energy consumption by more than half that of legacy degaussing systems.
+Our HTS-based degaussing system provides world class mine protection while reducing the weight of the degaussing system by 50-80%, and reducing energy consumption.